StackGuardian/sg-wf-step-bicep/README.md

 2. Consider using "Incremental" mode for production deployments unless you specifically need to enforce a complete state match.
 3. When deploying at Resource Group scope, ensure the ARM_RESOURCE_GROUP environment variable is set in workflow settings.
 4. For subscription-level deployments, make sure to specify the target Azure region.

+## Creating Your Own Workflow Step

+For detailed instructions on how to create and customize your own workflow steps in StackGuardian, please refer to our [Workflow Steps Documentation](https://docs.stackguardian.io/docs/develop/library/workflow_step/).
+This will guide you through the process of creating and  integrating custom workflow steps into your StackGuardian Workflows.